Sai-Sravani-Bollapalli/BasicTasks/Day1/README.md

 # Difference between Browser JS(console) vs Nodejs

--Java Script is a client side coding
+- Java Script is a client side coding
-   Node js enables server side coding written in Java Script -Java Script is a language
+   Node js enables server side coding written in Java Script
+- Java Script is a language
     Node js is not a language but it has V8 engine that runs Java script on the server side.
-    (Node js contains V8 engine bundled with some libraries to do I/O and networking) -Java script runs inside the browser
+    (Node js contains V8 engine bundled with some libraries to do I/O and networking)
+- Java script runs inside the browser
-    Node js runs outside the browser [i.e server] -Java script provides behaviour to your pages [HTML,CSS] Node js is a server can perform server functions like reading files ,database objects,etc.
+    Node js runs outside the browser [i.e server]
+- Java script provides behaviour to your pages [HTML,CSS] Node js is a server can perform server functions like reading files ,database objects,etc.
--Node js has "npm" - Node Package Manager - Used for sharing  and reusing the code.
+- Node js has "npm" - Node Package Manager - Used for sharing  and reusing the code.